Romeo Me

-"Romeo Me" is a song by Britpop band Sleeper, written by the band's vocalist and guitarist Louise Wener.
-"Romeo Me" was the second and final single released from Sleeper's third album Pleased to Meet You and became the group's eighth and last top forty hit on the UK Singles Chart.
+"Romeo Me" is a song by Britpop band Sleeper, written by the band's vocalist and guitarist, Louise Wener.
+"Romeo Me" was the second and final single released from Sleeper's third album, Pleased to Meet You, and became the group's eighth and last top-40 hit on the UK Singles Chart.
+It was also the group's last single until "Look at You Now" in 2018.

 "Romeo Me" was originally titled "Romeo & Juliet", and the chorus lyrics reference the titular couple, Mark Anthony and Cleopatra as well as Marilyn Monroe and Joe DiMaggio, who feature on the cover art for the vinyl format.
 B-side "Cunt London" was the working title for the third album.